pmeeny/CI-MS4-LoveRugby/README.md

 Product Management(Edit Product)     | A product can be edited to the website
 Product Management(Delete Product)     | A product can be deleted from the website.
 This is a modal triggered by a delete button
 Favourites     | A user can have their own favourites list
-Add to Favourites     |Products can be added or removed to/from a users favourite list
+Add to Favourites     |Products can be added or removed to/from a users favourite list by clicking on the heart icon on the product detail page
 My Profile             |The users profile(delivery information) and previous orders is displayed
 Order History         | A order history page per order details the order information and price Log out               | A logout button is provided under the My Account link to logout